jklaiber/Cisco_Restconf_Example/README.md

 # CldInf_Lab2
 ## What the tool accomplish
-The application automatically configures features on Cisco Devices.
+The application automatically configures features on Cisco devices.
 Following configurations are supported:
 - Hostname
 - Interface